 Is there external evidence for John writing the PA?

 I believe every reader should begin this study by asking this question, “Is it possible for a story about Jesus that survived antiquity to be true without being a part of scripture?”
 How we answer this question, I believe, will set the tone for how we examine this discussion.
 There are many stories of Jesus that even the Apostle John said took place that the world itself could not contain the books that would be written (John 21:25).
 If we just take what the Apostle John said himself, we would have to answer the question with a resounding yes!
 With that being established, let’s move to the external evidence about the PA.
 There are potentially fourteen majuscule manuscripts that contain the PA listed the IGNTP edition: 05, 07, 09, 011, 013, 017, 021, 028, 030, 036, 039, 041, 045, and 0233.
 Majuscules are often dated closer to the originals.
 They are all capital (uppercase) letters with no spaces in-between words.
 Minuscules are lowercase words written with spaces.
 By the 11th century, almost all the manuscripts were minuscule.
 Therefore, the most reliable manuscripts are often majuscule manuscripts due to their date.
-Though there are fourteen, those fourteen are out of just under 300.
+Though there are potentially fourteen, the earliest of these manuscripts is fifth-century.
 The earliest and best versions such as the majority of the Syriac, the Sahidic dialect of the Coptic, the Garima Gospels and other Ethiopic witnesses, the Gothic, and some Armenian lack the PA as well.
 Very few patristic writers reference the PA until the 12 century.
 And the ones who reference it, often times are referencing a similar version to the PA or quoting from a non-canonical book.

 Some of the manuscripts that contain the story leave an asterisk in the margin indicating to the reader that the scribe perhaps questioned its authenticity.
 A few examples of this are found in manuscripts 184, 211, 387, 514, 751, 773, 890, 1780.
 The story is found in the majority of Greek manuscripts, but it did not make it without discrepancy.